CLIL IN THE ENGLISH CLASSROOM (CLIL EN EL AULA DE INGLÉS)

 - be familiar with international teaching programmes (school twinning schemes, Comenius, international exchange programmes, etc.)

-The contents of this subject will be mainly based on the following source:
+The contents of this subject will be mainly based on the following sources:

-Teaching Knowledge Test.
-CLIL Module developed by Cambridge ESOL (English for Speakers of Other Languages)
+1) Teaching Knowledge Test.
+CLIL Module developed by Cambridge ESOL (English for Speakers of Other Languages) exams

 MODULE 1.
 A window on CLIL: Origins and rationale.
 What is CLIL?
 How is it a different model?
 What does CLIL claim to do?
 How many models are there?
 What kind of problems can we find when implementing the CLIL approach?